ShawnMaz/react-portfolio/README.md

 ## Tests
 All the components in the project has tests associated with them.
 The tests utilize Jest testing framework.
 To run the tests type ```npm run test```.

+## Deployed Link
+The deployed portfolio can be found [here](https://shawnmaz.github.io/react-portfolio/).

 ## Questions
 For any questions about the project, please don't hesitate to reach out.